Italy's housing market improving, despite ailing economy

 Italy’s economy expanded by 0.9% in 2018, a slowdown from a growth of 1.6% in 2017, according to ISTAT.
 The economy registered quarterly declines in the last two quarters of 2018, throwing the euro zone’s third largest economy into a technical recession.
 The economy is expected to remain weak this year, with some forecasting a full-year contraction.

 Italy’s long house-price decline

 From 2000 to H1 2008, house prices in Italy rose 85% (53% inflation-adjusted), according to Nomisma.
 However, house prices started to fall in H2 2008, mainly due to the global financial meltdown.

-From H2 2008 to 2011, house prices fell 1.9% (-7.8% inflation-adjusted), using ECB figures.
-The price drop worsened dramatically from 2011 to 2014, with the Euro crisis impacting Italy’s sluggish economy, and the property tax TASI hindering any recovery.
+Unlike in Europe’s more economically vibrant countries, house prices have not yet recovered.
+From H2 2008 to 2011, house prices fell 1.9% (-7.8% inflation-adjusted).
+The price drop worsened dramatically from 2011 to 2014, with the Euro crisis impacting Italy’s sluggish economy, and the property tax Tassa sui Servizi Indivisibili (TASI) hindering any recovery.
 During this period, house prices fell by 13.5% (-16.3% inflation-adjusted), according to the ECB figures.
-Price declined continue even in 2015, with annual price drops averaging 2.93% during the first three quarters.

-- TASI and IMU tax for principal homes (except luxury homes and castles) abolished.
+- Tassa sui Servizi Indivisibili (TASI) and Imposta Municipale Propria (IMU) tax for principal homes (except luxury homes and castles) were abolished in 2016.